1st Edition

 25.Interdisciplinarity as the Framework for Transition of Digital to Computational Archive: A Case Study of Digital Curation

-Roxanne Missingham, Ingrid Mason
+Roxanne Missingham and Ingrid Mason

 26.Towards a Framework for Digital Scholarship for Higher Education

-John Knox, Theresa Burress
+John Knox and Theresa Burress

 27.Archival and Artificial Intelligence: A Framework to Connect Them in Practice

-Isnardo Reducindo, Gustavo Olague
+Isnardo Reducindo and Gustavo Olague

-Section 5: DH in organisations
+Section 5: DH in Organisations

 28.Leveraging and Creating Library Structures to Support Online Exhibitions

-Tess Colwell, Trip Kirkpatrick
+Tess Colwell and Trip Kirkpatrick

-29.Digital Preservation Expertise and Labour Throughout the Project Lifecycle
+29.Digital Preservation Expertise and Labour throughout the Project Lifecycle

-Emily Higgs Kopin, Mikala Narlock
+Emily Higgs Kopin and Mikala Narlock

 30.Digital Humanities at the Bibliothèque nationale de France: Between Age-Old Objectives and New Uses

-31.A Nation and its Research: the National Library of Israel in Two Worlds
+31.A Nation and Its Research: The National Library of Israel in Two Worlds

 Tsafra Siew